- How long is your program?

 For some rotations the preceptors are the same for all the interns, but for others they are not (e.g. clinical rotations).

-Yes, there are a limited number of "summer assignments" including an information technology self-assessment, 3-day grocery list for couple on a limited income, a review of one complementary medicine or health food store product, a grocery store visit to review low cholesterol, low sodium and diabetic-type products and technology assignment list prior to orientation week testing.
+Yes, there are a limited number of summer assignments.
+These include an information technology self-assessment, 3-day grocery list for couple on a limited income, a review of one complementary medicine or health food store product, a grocery store visit to review low cholesterol, low sodium and diabetic-type products and a technology assignment, which are due prior to orientation week testing.

-With some rotations there are either oral and/or written quizzes with a focus on the ability to apply information rather than scoring a grade on a test.
+There are either oral and/or written quizzes with some rotations.
+The focus is on the ability to apply information rather than scoring a grade on a test.

 As noted above, most of our facilities are providing supervised practice experience as it is their hope to be able to hire our interns once they graduate from the program.
 There are also many other job opportunities in the Baltimore-Washington area for new graduates.